Gulslabs/whatsapp-registration-extractor/v2/readme.md

 | Batch, Batch# | Batch# |
 | Gender | ❌ Remove |

-#### Convert the following fields (and their _2 counterparts, if any) to Camel Case:

-- Full Name
-- City
-- Area/Locality
-- District
-- State
-- Mandal
-- Profession

 #### Middle East and Gulf Country Calling Codes Removed.